IDMNYU/IdeationPrototyping_LadyK/schedule.md

         <li> Write a short reflection of the documentary watched in class - The Creative Brain, and post it on your Process site under "reflections." </li>
         <li> Post exercises (FourSight Profile) done in class or outlined in class with a reflection.
 Tell me what you are thinking?
 What were your results?
 Post under "Reflections".</li>
         <li>Constant Input/Output: Post the documentation of your process and results of the exercises, including a deep reflection of <a href = "Constant_IO_Week2.md"> Constant IO Week 2 Brief</a></li>
-        <li>Time Management System: Actionable Tasks/Steps.
-Break your tasks down into actionable (do-able in one sitting) steps.
-Tell us about the process and how that went.
-Write a reflection and post under "Time Management."</li>
-        <li> Survey the newsletters and sites found <a href = "affinityResearchProjectSources.md"> here. </a> Identify 5 that interest you.
-Post the 5 and a short reflection: Which do you like the most?
-Which are you unsure of?
-Why, etc. </li>
     </ul>
     </td>
 </tr>